rodrigoalvesvieira/old-blog/_posts/2012-05-14-caching-javascript-loops.md

 {% endhighlight %}

 Depending on the task you're performing, you may notice significative performance improvements by using this method.
-Additionally, this method does not leave the code less readable and may be should be always used.
+Additionally, this method does not leave the code less readable and perhaps should be always used.